 Insurance and Contractor Account Setup

-We handle certificates of insurance to the GC or owner, and that means net-30 contractor accounts with consolidated monthly billing for all active sites in Baton Rouge; the hooklift fleet stages the recurring bins — accounts spin up with a single call to dispatch.
+Certificates of insurance go to the GC or property owner; we run net-30 contractor accounts with consolidated monthly billing for active sites in Baton Rouge.
+The hooklift fleet stages the recurring bin — accounts spin up in one call with the dispatcher.